qkunst/collectiemanagement/report.md

       describe facility should only be able to edit location describe facility should only be able to edit location PATCH /collection/:collection_id/batch
+    process appraisal ignore
+      should store appraisal
+      should ignore ignored fields
     tag_list
       should REPLACE
       should APPEND